bormaxi8080/bormaxi8080/README.md

 Hi all, I am @bormaxi8080 (https://twitter.com/HiddenDjoker) aka Maxim Marshak, sociopathic cat lover, technical hiring specialist, OSINT enthusiast and software developer with journalism, community and DevOps activities.

-I Develop in Python, Node.js, GoLang, Perl, Bash.
+I Develop in Python, Node.js, Perl, Bash.
 Sometimes I hire people targeted for positions in the IT level from middle+, with relocation outside Russia.
 Write about hiring in IT, HR Tech, development, I participate in various professional communities.